 If you receive additional financial assistance, the College reserves the right to revise or cancel your awards as necessary.

-A. If you or your family have experienced any unusual circumstances (divorce, death of a parent, loss of employment, loss of income or benefits, homelessness, unusually high medical expenses, military service, natural disaster, etc.) please contact the financial aid office, as this may affect your need for financial aid.
-A financial aid officer may be able to use professional judgment to adjust your financial aid eligibility.
+A. If you or your family have experienced any unusual circumstances (divorce, death of a parent, loss of employment, loss of income or benefits, homelessness, unusually high medical expenses, military service, natural disaster, etc.) please complete the appropriate form below.
+A financial aid officer will review your information and may be able to use professional judgment to adjust your financial aid eligibility.

 A. Check Important Financial Aid Dates on the website for bookstore authorization dates.